WowSuchRicky/CS739/hw2/server/write_buffer_optimization.md

  - Add a COMMIT call to the protocol which:
    Includes nothing in its args
    Includes a writeverf3 field (integer) in its return value
+ - FSYNC on client should call NFS COMMIT

 CLIENT procedure (in FUSE):
   1. Client maintains a write buffer which is essentially a list of NFS WriteArgs; this buffer has a predetermined maximum size.